pughlab/ConsensusCruncher/README.md

 In order to create consensus sequences, we first need to process fastq files into bam files.
 Sample fastq files can be found under the [test folder](https://github.com/pughlab/ConsensusCruncher/tree/master/test/fastq).

 ### Fastqs to Bams ###
-Given **fastq** as the input directory, *fastq_to_bam.sh* removes the spacer region and extracts the barcode tag from each sequencing read into the header with *extract_barcode.py*.
+Given **fastq** as input files, *fastq2bam* mode removes the spacer region and extracts the barcode tag from each sequencing read into the header with *extract_barcode.py*.

 ```
-PATH="[insert path to ConsensusCruncher repo]"
+REPO="[insert path to ConsensusCruncher repo]"
+BWAPATH="[insert path to BWA]"
+BWAINDEX="[insert path to BWA INDEX]"
-BWAPATH="[insert path to BWA index]"
+BWAPATH="[insert path to SAMTOOLS]"

-sh fastq_to_bam.sh -i ./$PATH/ConsensusCruncher/test/fastq -o ./$PATH/ConsensusCruncher/test -b 2 -s 1 -f T -r ./$BWAPATH/BWAIndex/genome.fa
+python ConsensusCruncher.py fastq2bam --fastq1 $REPO/test/fastq/LargeMid_56_L005_R1.fastq --FASTQ2 $REPO/test/fastq/LargeMid_56_L005_R2.fastq -o $REPO/test -b $BWAPATH -r $BWAIndex -s $SAMTOOLS -bpattern NNT
 ```

-In the sample dataset, we utilized 2-bp barcodes and 1-bp spacers.
+In the sample dataset, we utilized 2-bp (NN) barcodes and 1-bp (T) spacers.
 While the barcodes for each read can be one of 16 possible combinations (4^2), the spacer is an invariant "T" base used to ligate barcodes onto each end of a DNA fragment.
-Thus, a spacer filter (-f) should be imposed to remove faulty reads.
+Thus, a spacer filter is imposed to remove faulty reads.
 Barcodes from read 1 and read 2 are extracted and combined together before being added to the header.

 ```
 READ FROM SEQUENCER